JLanzuisi/Jack-SB/chapters/ch0.md

 champagne, imagining us walking in the rain, my head softly on his shoulder.
 "Alexander...I have a female *and* a male identity."
-I carefully avoided his contorted look of unsure superiority that something was wrong, that something was amiss.\" Perhaps in an ideal world I could be both, affirming each, accepted by my husband for who I am.
+I carefully avoided his contorted look of unsure superiority that something was wrong, that something was amiss.
+"Perhaps in an ideal world I could be both, affirming each, accepted by my husband for who I am.
 But that's not the world I live in."
 I was relieved to have finally mentioned 'it,' relieved that I had finally broached the subject with a